 operation, you need to provide information for the decrypt operation and the subsequent encrypt operation.

-- If your ciphertext was encrypted under an asymmetric CMK, you must identify the source CMK, that is, the CMK that encrypted the ciphertext.
+SourceKeyId parameter to identify the KMS key that encrypted the ciphertext.
 You must also supply the encryption algorithm that was used.
 This information is required to decrypt the data.

-- To reencrypt the data, you must specify the destination CMK, that is, the CMK that re-encrypts the data after it is decrypted.
-You can select a symmetric or asymmetric CMK.
-If the destination CMK is an asymmetric CMK, you must also provide the encryption algorithm.
-The algorithm that you choose must be compatible with the CMK.
-When you use an asymmetric CMK to encrypt or reencrypt data, be sure to record the CMK and encryption algorithm that you choose.
-You will be required to provide the same CMK and encryption algorithm when you decrypt the data.
-If the CMK and algorithm do not match the values used to encrypt the data, the decrypt operation fails.
-You are not required to supply the CMK ID and encryption algorithm when you decrypt with symmetric CMKs because AWS KMS stores this information in the ciphertext blob.
-AWS KMS cannot store metadata in ciphertext generated with asymmetric keys.
+DestinationKeyId parameter specify the KMS key that re-encrypts the data after it is decrypted.
+You can select a symmetric or asymmetric KMS key.
+If the destination KMS key is an asymmetric KMS key, you must also provide the encryption algorithm.
+The algorithm that you choose must be compatible with the KMS key.
+When you use an asymmetric KMS key to encrypt or reencrypt data, be sure to record the KMS key and encryption algorithm that you choose.
+You will be required to provide the same KMS key and encryption algorithm when you decrypt the data.
+If the KMS key and algorithm do not match the values used to encrypt the data, the decrypt operation fails.
+You are not required to supply the key ID and encryption algorithm when you decrypt with symmetric KMS keys because KMS stores this information in the ciphertext blob.
+KMS cannot store metadata in ciphertext generated with asymmetric keys.
 The standard format for asymmetric key ciphertext does not include configurable fields.

-To permit reencryption from or to a CMK, include the
+To permit reencryption from or to a KMS key, include the

 permission in your key policy

-operation set a key policy.
+operation to set a key policy.
+Related operations: